 - Vaccine that is not used by your facility cannot be redistributed.
 To reduce vaccine wastage, only order the quantity that you are sure to use.
 You can order more vaccine as needed.

-During the 2012/2013 season, four different influenza vaccine products will be distributed,
+During the 2014/2015 season, five different influenza vaccine products will be distributed,